PaulGi48/whats-theweather/README.md

 - I was trying to use the Axios protocol to access my API but ended up using the Fetch standard to access my API.

+- The city is the first prompt so regardless of your country .... you can search for only the vity (and if you want to know the weather condition of a whole nation go ahead)

 - Weather API provider : https://openweathermap.org/

 - Slideshow Resources;